ae375/A03/README.md

 -Another thing you can do is **pull** requests, there is tab right next to issues tab.
 Then you can create a new one and when you are done, you can go and press the create the pull request to save it.

 **Webstorm Tutorial**
+-After you have downloaded Webstorm from their website.
+You install and launch the application.

+-When it is launched, you recieve a page that shows 3 options, **New Project**, **Open**, **Get from Version Control**.
+Then one you want to press is New Project.

+-This will open and then you get a page that shows what you would like to title your new project and where you want to place your project.
+Once you figured it out press create.

+-This leads you to a blank page, you have to go to file, then new and click which one you want.

+-Once you write all your code, you can run it and do other things.

+-At the bottom of your page you click terminal, which shows your output depending on the file you select.

+- If you have a Github account you can link the account and **push** you file, meaning you send the file that you did in Webstorm and send it into your GitHub account.

+-Once you are done remember to **commit** your changes.

 **GLOSSARY**